joshbickett/generative-computer/README.md

 ## How It Works

+A generative computer runs a terminal agent on the backend that writes to a generated frontend in a loop.

 1. You type a request in the computer (rendered in the browser).
-2. The backend forwards the request—and strict guardrails—to the Gemini CLI bundle.
+2. The backend forwards the request to the Gemini agent.
-3. Gemini edits `GeneratedContent.tsx` (and only that file).
+3. Gemini edits `GeneratedContent.tsx` (and only that file right now).
 4. Vite hot-reloads, so the desktop windows morph in real time.

 ## System Requirements